Why is Statement Analysis® so accurate?

 "I swore an oath to tell the truth and I believed I was bound to be truthful and I tried to be."
 President Bill Clinton August 17, 1998.

 Some of the Statement Analysis techniques are based on the rules of grammar.
 For example, the rules of grammar define how articles are used in a statement.
 The indefinite articles "a" and "an" are used to identify someone or something that is unknown.
 Once the person or thing has been introduced, we are then required to use the definite article "the."
 Consider the following statement from an alleged robbery:

 "I was standing at the bus stop when a man approached me and asked me what time it was.
 The man then pointed the gun at me and told me to give him my wallet."

 In the first sentence, the victim properly refers to the attacker as "a man."
 Having identified the attacker, he then correctly refers to him as "the man" in the second sentence.
 A problem arises when he refers to the weapon as "the gun."
-Since this is the first time he mentions the weapon, he should have called it "a gun."
-Using the article "the" tells us the victim either recognized the gun or he is making up the story which was the case in this situation.
+Since this is the first time he mentions the gun, he should have called it "a gun."
+Using the definite article "the" tells us the victim definitely recognized the gun or he is making up the story which was the case in this situation.
 Because he is thinking about placing a gun into his deceptive story, in his mind he has already made the introduction.
 Therefore, he uses an article that seems right to him but violates the rules of grammar.

 Research and Observations

 Only a very small portion of the Statement Analysis techniques are based on research and observations.
 For example, deceptive people may try to convince you they are telling you the truth.
 They will sometimes do this by using phrases such as "I swear to God," "I swear on my mother's grave," "Honest to God," "Honestly" as well as several other phrases.